flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### BIOS/Kernel

 The BIOS is a critical dependency for games.
-Not only this program bootstraps them from the CD drive, it also acts as an intermediary to interact with the console's hardware.
+Not only does this program bootstrap them from the CD drive, it also acts as an intermediary to interact with the console's hardware.
 This methodology resembles IBM's implementation of their IBM PC BIOS, which encouraged developers to use a standard interrupt table (containing I/O routines) instead of relying on platform-dependent [I/O ports](master-system#accessing-the-rest-of-the-components).

 Having said that, the PS1 BIOS exposes routines such as: